-Generate an 'lzip' tar archive of the distribution. lzip archives are frequently smaller than bzip2-compressed archives.
+Generate an 'lzip' tar archive of the distribution. lzip archives are usually smaller than bzip2-compressed archives.
+By default, this rule makes 'lzip' use a compression option of -9.
+To make it use a different one, set the LZIP_OPT environment variable.

-dist-xz Generate an 'xz' tar archive of the distribution. xz archives are frequently smaller than bzip2-compressed archives.
+- dist-xz Generate an 'xz' tar archive of the distribution. xz archives are usually smaller than bzip2-compressed archives.
 By default, this rule makes 'xz' use a compression option of -e.
 To make it use a different one, set the XZ_OPT environment variable.
-For example, run this command to use the default compression ratio, but with a progress indicator: 'make dist-xz XZ_OPT=-ve'.

-dist-zip Generate a 'zip' archive of the distribution.
+For example, run this command to use the default compression ratio, but with a progress indicator: 'make dist-xz XZ_OPT=-ve'. - dist-zip Generate a 'zip' archive of the distribution. - dist-zstd